Congressional candidate accused of defrauding Goose Creek church

 Addison’s business card lists several companies he owns including Asbestos Professional of QLC, Addison Chiropractic, Addison-Brevard Insurance Agency, Aaron’s Public Adjustment Inc., Addison Hayes Capital Group, and Dr. Michael’s Ministry Outreach Service.

 News 2 spoke with Addison after several attempts to reach him via phone and e-mail.
-He said he the project was on-going and that he had not abandoned the work.
+He said the project was ongoing and that he had not abandoned the work.

 In response, Smalls said it has been three years of excuses and is hoping for the project to be resolved.